bhavyaramgiri/Python/README.md

 complete NN.ipynb is the complete nueral network i.e feed forward and back propogation, using sigmoid and relu function without using keras. weights and biases are randomly generated.

+keras NN.ipynb is nueral network designed for a toy problem using sigmoid and relu function.